webstarted/challenges/README.md

 # challenges

-Resolve the problem and upload the solution to your own repository Send the link to your solution to the person that requested the excersice
+Resolve the problem and upload the solution to your own repository or use an online tool
+Send the link to your solution to the person that requested the excersice